Michael Malone (businessman): iiNet (Telecommunications Company)

 copyright case that was successful in the High Court of Australia.

 Malone stepped aside as managing director in early 2014 after taking a three-week holiday in Argentina which was supposed to be a three-month to six-month sabbatical.
 In 2015, iiNet was acquired by TPG Telecom.

 Business career

 After leaving iiNet, Malone co-founded and was chairman of Perth-based information security company Diamond Cyber, which was sold to CyberCX in 2020.

-He joined the board of NBN Co in 2016.
+He joined the board of NBN Co from 2016 to 2025.

 Malone has served on the board of Seven West Media, SpeedCast, Superloop, Axicom, and Dreamscape Limited.